NanoExplorer/FactorioHeatDissipation/README.md

 `control.lua` implements a timer that checks all the heat pipes in the game every minute or so, and swaps the correct prototype into each heat pipe.
 I was afraid that this approach would be noticeable in terms of causing lag, but at least in my modest Aquilo base the function runs in 0.16 ms, which is completely unnoticeable.
+(I have about 1500 heat pipes)